ERDC innovators have developed a new system to both detect and remove harmful Munitions and Explosives of Concern (MEC) from water.

 Innovators in ERDC’s Environmental Laboratory (EL), in collaboration with researchers at the University of Notre Dame, have developed a biogenic substrate material used for the remediation of sites contaminated by heavy metals.

-The Construction Research and Engineering Laboratory (CERL) in Champaign, IL, has developed a breakthrough means of creating structures from concrete made with locally available materials.
+The Environmental Laboratory (EL) in Vicksburg, MS, has developed a breakthrough means of creating structures from concrete made with locally available materials.